 - The pre-boot authentication feature, if enabled, helps prevent access to the operating system.
-See the following procedures: - "Enabling and disabling smart card power-on authentication support on page 46" - "Enabling and disabling power-on authentication support for Embedded Security on page 47" - "Assigning a name to a Java Card on page 39" - "Drive Encryption for HP ProtectTools on page 52" - DriveLock helps ensure that data cannot be accessed even if the hard drive is removed and installed into an unsecured system.
-See "Enabling and disabling DriveLock hard drive protection on page 48." - The Personal Secure Drive feature, provided by the Embedded Security for HP ProtectTools module, encrypts sensitive data to help ensure it cannot be accessed without authentication.
-See the following procedures: - Embedded Security "Setup procedures on page 28" - "Using the Personal Secure Drive on page 31"
+See the following procedures: - "Assigning a name to a Java Card on page 32" - "Device Access Manager for HP ProtectTools on page 41" - "Drive Encryption for HP ProtectTools on page 46" - DriveLock helps ensure that data cannot be accessed even if the hard drive is removed and installed into an unsecured system.
+Refer to "Security on page 38". - The Personal Secure Drive feature, provided by the Embedded Security for HP ProtectTools module, encrypts sensitive data to help ensure it cannot be accessed without authentication.
+See the following procedures: - Embedded Security "Setup procedures on page 25" - "Using the Personal Secure Drive on page 27"